collective/plone.jsonapi.routes/README.rst

 Compatibility
 -------------

-The plone.jsonapi.routes_ is compatible with Plone_ 4.
+The plone.jsonapi.routes_ is compatible with Plone_ 4 and 5.

 Documentation